 It’s best to have nummular eczema diagnosed by a dermatologist.
-A doctor specializing in skin conditions can help determine a treatment plan and rule out other conditions.
+A doctor specializing in skin conditions (dermatologist) or even your primary care doctor can help determine a treatment plan and rule out other conditions.

 Nummular eczema is diagnosed with a physical exam.
-A dermatologist can usually make a diagnosis by looking at the skin.
-Nummular eczema is most prominent in the:
+A doctor can usually make a diagnosis by looking at the skin.
+Nummular eczema is most prominent in these areas of the body: